Outer Dark: Nihilism

 Ethical considerations do not seem to exist in the world of Outer Dark, while the fates of characters are not determined by the morality of their lives.
 The world of Outer Dark appears to be devoid of meaning, which can be seen in both the opening and closing scenes of the novel.
 In the beginning of the novel, the salvation and happiness promised by the prophet in Culla's dream never arrives.
 Instead, the world remains in cold darkness, unchanged.
 The last scene of the novel, in which a blind man walks off into the mire of a bog, is a paradigm for a dead-end, paradigmless world.

 Reception

 Thomas Lask gave the novel a positive review, complimenting McCarthy's ability to combine the mythic and the actual in a perfect work of imagination.

 Walter Sullivan, one of McCarthy's most demanding critics, noted the power, literary virtuosity, and universality of his characters.
 He further highlights McCarthy's ability to find devices and characters that grasp us in their strangeness and force us to grapple with the reality surrounding us.

 Adaptations

 In 2009, a fifteen-minute film based on the book, directed by Stephen Imwalle and with Jamie Dunne and Azel James playing as Rinthy Holme and Culla Holme respectively, was released on the U.S. festival circuit.

+László Nemes is set to direct a feature film adaptation starring Jacob Elordi and Lily-Rose Depp.
+Principal photography is planned for 2026.